Problem: Manufactured (mobile) home parks are the least stable form of home ownership.

 As a result, they can be trapped in parks with failing water or wastewater systems, rising rents (for use of the land under their homes), and the threat of eviction for high-end development.
 These homeowners have no easy choices: Moving their homes is expensive and impractical.

 In 1984 we began creating a new strategy—cooperative ownership of those parks by residents.
 It differed from manufactured-home cooperatives elsewhere in the U.S. in that homeowners in parks here formed limited-equity cooperatives to purchase and manage their communities.

 We arrange financing that aims to keep homeownership in the co-ops affordable by preventing the homeowners from having to come up with a huge down payment .
 We also provide ongoing and customized training and technical assistance to help the cooperatives take root and succeed.

 In the program’s early years, many observers viewed our work in manufactured housing as a risky investment into a hopeless and disgraced housing stock.
 At the time, no lenders would finance a resident co-op’s purchase of their park.
 And state law afforded these at-risk homeowners few protections.

 Now, resident-owned communities (ROCs) are embraced as an innovative retooling of a sector that can provide a long-term source of affordable and decent rural housing to millions of Americans.
 Banks routinely lend with us on park purchases.
 Along with resident groups, we successfully advocated for sale-notification and right-of-refusal state laws for park residents.

-And in 2008, we spun off ROC USA, a social venture committed to spreading out strategy nationwide.
-ROC USA, using the strategy tested in N.H. is recognized as a creative and promising solution to the lack of affordable workforce housing.
+And in 2008, we spun off ROC USA®, a social venture committed to spreading our strategy nationwide.

-Today 131 manufactured-home communities in New Hampshire are resident-owned, housing more than 8.000 families, the vast majority of which have low incomes and/or are seniors.
+Today more than 130 manufactured-home communities in N.H. are resident-owned, housing more than 8.000 families, the vast majority of which have low incomes and/or are seniors.